svgeesus/ondesModulaire/wavemix controller/Readme.md

 ## Circuit

+In this first prototype, a Teensy 3.0 was used as the microcontroller.
+Could well be that a Teensy LC is sufficient.
+Only outer pins on the two long sides, plus the group of three inner through-hole pins (AREF, A10, A11) are used which are common to 3.x and LC.
+The inner pads (3.x only) are not used.

-In this first prototype, a Teensy 3.0 is used as the microcontroller.
-Unless there are noise issues I plan to use the internal 1.2V reference to drive the sliders.
-Switches use the Bounce library.
+Unless there are noise issues I plan to use the internal 1.2V AREF reference to drive the sliders.
+TEST total current draw on this with all 7 sliders!

+Switches use the Bounce library, no hardware debounce circuitry.

 The eight bicolor LEDs are controlled with a MCP23017 multiplexer. ([schematic](wavemix_T3_schem.pdf), [board](wavemix_T3_brd.pdf))